MicrosoftDocs/playfab-docs/playfab-docs/personas/developer.md

 Thank you for either choosing PlayFab as your platform for back-end services and LiveOps or evaluating the PlayFab offering.
 Welcome!

-The first step in adding PlayFab to any Title is adding code authenticate and log in the player.
+The first step in adding PlayFab to any Title is adding code to authenticate and log in the player.
 Logging in the player returns a security token that is needed for all other API calls.

 In this topic we show you how to retrieve the **TitleId** for your Title.
 You can then follow the quickstart guides listed later on in this topic to learn how to use the **TitleId** to log a player in.

 > [!NOTE]
 > The quickstart guides use a test **TitleId**.
-When you follow a guide, use a **TitleId** for Title that you have created in your PlayFab Developer account.
+When you follow a guide, use a **TitleId** for a Title that you have created in your PlayFab Developer account.

 Before you can make your first API call to log a player in, you must create a [PlayFab Developer account](pfab-account.md).

-## Player login
+## Retrieving your TitleId

 When you create a Title in Game Manager, PlayFab generates a **TitleId** that identifies your Title.
 When following the guides, use a **TitleId** for a Titled that you have created.